-- A. The Village Center and Transitional Mixed Use future land use categories are intended to accommodate mixed use development patterns, and the Neighborhood Village categories allow for a limited mix of use in suitable locations, subject to compatibility standards. - B. Mixed use development shall be limited to uses that are complementary rather than conflicting, as those terms are specified in the definition of mixed use found at the end of this Elementin the Definitions section.
-The ultimate determination of allowable commercial uses will be through a public hearing process and will be based upon the needs of the Village, character of the surrounding area, the compatibility of the uses, and the characteristics of the transportation network. - Carefully mixing complementary uses can reduce overall trip lengths, support pedestrian, bicycle and transit opportunities and create pedestrian friendly streetscapes.
+- A. The Village Center and Transitional Mixed Use future land use categories are intended to accommodate mixed use development patterns, and the Village Neighborhood categories allow for a limited mix of use in suitable locations, subject to compatibility standards. - B. Mixed use development shall be limited to uses that are complementary rather than conflicting, as those terms are specified in the definition of mixed use found in the Definitions section.
+The ultimate determination of allowable commercial uses will be through a public hearing process and will be based upon the needs of the Village, character of the surrounding area, the compatibility of the uses, and the characteristics of the transportation network. - 1.
+Carefully mixing complementary uses can reduce overall trip lengths, support pedestrian, bicycle and transit opportunities and create pedestrian friendly streetscapes.
 Mixed uses will be encouraged within individual buildings (e.g. residential above retail or office space) but may be located in separate buildings that can be easily reached using publicly accessible sidewalks and streets.